 They remained unbeaten in Game 5s, including two previous victories when the series was tied at 2-2.
 Of the 27 times the finals have been tied at 2-2, the Game 5 winner has won 20 of them.

 Miami was the most recent loser, falling to Dallas in Game 5 in 2011 before being eliminated at home the next game.

 "We're going to see if we're a better ballclub and if we're better prepared for this moment," Wade said.

 San Antonio shot 42 of 70, right at 60 percent.
 The last team to make 60 percent of its shots in the finals was Orlando, which hit 62.5 in Game 3 against the Lakers in 2009, according to STATS.

 "They just absolutely outplayed us," Heat coach Erik Spoelstra said.
-"At times they were just picking one guy out at a time and going at us mano-a-mano.
-That's got to change."
+"At times they were just picking one guy out at a time and going at us mano y mano.
+That will change."